Hygienist Won’t Change Dates For Insurance Purposes; Patient Complains And Loses!

 The Committee investigated the complaint and decided to take no further action.

-The challenge for the Committee is that there was no records created that supported or went against what was said by the hygienist and the patient.
+The challenge for the Committee is that there were no records created that supported or went against what was said by the hygienist and the patient.
 The patient received no treatment.
 No dental health record was created.
 The Committee noted that it did NOT have the authority to assess credibility or prefer one account over another without supporting evidence.
-The Committee noted that that it is NOT an adjudicative body (like a court) and is thus limited in its ability to make credibility determinations.
+The Committee noted that it is NOT an adjudicative body (like a court) and is thus limited in its ability to make credibility determinations.
 There’s no hearing that involves sworn testimony or cross-examination.
 The Committee’s role is to review the parties’ accounts, along with the records, to determine whether the patient’s allegations were supported by the information it obtained in the investigation.

 Although it was unable to determine what precisely was said between the hygienist and the patient, the Committee still noted that it WOULD BE appropriate for a dental hygienist to explain to a patient that it was not permissible to back-date any claims made to an insurance provider and that to do so could be considered a form of insurance fraud.

 And given the lack of records to corroborate the conflicting version of events, the Committee decided to take no further action.
-In other words: the hygienist was found to have done nothing inappropriate.
+In other words, the hygienist was found to have done nothing inappropriate.

 On appeal, the Health Professionals Appeal and Review Board reviewed the matter and found the Committee’s decision reasonable and took no further action.
 The Board concluded:

-“In conclusion, the Board finds that the Committee conducted an adequate investigation and reached a reasonable decision.
+In conclusion, the Board finds that the Committee conducted an adequate investigation and reached a reasonable decision.
 The Committee considered the Applicant’s concerns and its decision is supported by the information in the Record as set out above.
 The Board finds that the Committee’s decision demonstrates a coherent and rational connection between the relevant facts, the outcome of the decision and the reasoning process that led it to that outcome, and that its decision as a whole is transparent, intelligible, and justified.”

 Make sure to have good dental notes and records, even when a patient is disgruntled and leaves without receiving treatment.
-Mentioning things in those records like what was said, body language and tone, etc. would go a long way here.
+Mentioning things in those records, like what was said, body language and tone, etc., would go a long way here.
 It worked out well for the hygienist in the end – albeit they likely suffered a lot of undue stress, anxiety, time and possibly money to defend themselves.
-And thankfully both the Commission and the Board didn’t find that the hygienist had done anything wrong – but that’s because there was no supporting evidence one way or another.
-If there were notes in the patient’s chart outlining the patient’s request or discussions between hygienist and patient, these notes could have been entered in support of the hygienist and the Commission and Board (if it went that far) would have had an even easier time coming to the same conclusion of taking no action.
+And thankfully, both the Commission and the Board didn’t find that the hygienist had done anything wrong – but that’s because there was no supporting evidence one way or another.
+If there were notes in the patient’s chart outlining the patient’s request or discussions between hygienist and patient, these notes could have been entered in support of the hygienist, and the Commission and Board (if it went that far) would have had an even easier time coming to the same conclusion of taking no action.